Random number book

 A random number book is a book whose main content is a large number of random numbers or random digits.
-Such books were used in early cryptography and experimental design, and were published by the Rand Corporation and others.
-The Rand corporation book A Million Random Digits with 100,000 Normal Deviates was first published in 1955 and was reissued in 2001.
+These books were used in early cryptography and experimental design, and were published by the RAND Corporation and others.
+The RAND Corporation book A Million Random Digits with 100,000 Normal Deviates was first published in 1955 and was reissued in 2001.
 A sequel, A Million And One Random Digits was published in 2022.
+Tables of random numbers have probably been used for multiple purposes at least since the Industrial Revolution.
+A table of random numbers was made by L.H.C.
+Tippett.

 Random number books have been rendered obsolete for most purposes by the ready availability of random number generators running on electronic computers.
-However they still have niche uses, particularly in the performance of experimental music pieces that call for them, such as Vision (1959) and Poem (1960) by La Monte Young.
+However, they still have niche uses, particularly in the performance of experimental music pieces that call for them, such as Vision (1959) and Poem (1960) by La Monte Young.